 Using your hand, remove the damaged drywall into pieces.
 Then, cut another 2 inches of drywall around the damaged area with a utility knife or wallboard saw.
 You should also remove all nails or screws in the affected area.

-Using a putty knife, scrape off any remaining drywall residue or adhesive from the tiles.
-Make sure to thoroughly clean before using.
+Using a putty knife, carefully scrape off any leftover drywall residue or adhesive from the tiles.
+Thoroughly clean the tiles before proceeding.

 Step 5: Install a New Cement Board Patch